BraveStone9/SolarSystem-simulation/README.md

 # SolarSystem-simulation
-A unity project silulation of solar system
+A unity project simulation of solar system